KidkArolis/cherrytree-for-react/README.md

 import React from 'react'

-import createCherrytree from 'cherrytree' import { Router } from 'cherrytree-for-react' import * as components from './components'
+import createCherrytree from 'cherrytree' import { Router, Link } from 'cherrytree-for-react' import * as components from './components'

 import { Provider } from 'redux/react'